jacobwinkworth-qa/To-do-List/README.md

 # To-do List Application

+A small to-do list application utilising a Java and Sprint backend, with a simple HTML, CSS and JS frontend.
+Bootstrap was also used for added flavour.

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.